-The themes stem from a project based question which the children investigate.
-They are also linked to a class novel or key stories
+The themes stem from a project-based, philosophical question which the children investigate.
+They are also linked to a class novel or key stories.
 There is a long term map set out for these themes.
 However, there is always the flexibility to change the theme if required.
+We are a School of Sanctuary and are involved with Global Learning through the Connecting Classrooms Programme The seventeen Sustainable Development Goals create the focus for this and they are woven through the curriculum across the whole school.